Andresmup/github-foundations/11_PULL_REQUESTS/Readme.md

 Replaces main with a specific commit id and the file content will not change.

-Looking up the commit SHA by hand is inconvenient, however, so as a shortcut you can type y to automatically update the URL to the permalink version.
+Looking up the commit SHA by hand is inconvenient, however, so as a shortcut you can type <kbd>"y"</kbd> to automatically update the URL to the permalink version.
 Then you can copy the URL knowing that anyone you share it with will see exactly what you saw.

 ## PERMANENT LINK TO A CODE SNIPPET